Formula One warming up for Singapore IPO

 ASIAN APPETITE

-Sources have told Reuters that Manchester United has not abandoned its plan to list in Singapore but that no decision has been made on the timing.
+While Manchester United's Singapore IPO was put on hold due to volatile markets, sources have told Reuters the club has not abandoned its plan to list in Singapore but that no decision has been made on the timing.

 United has a global fan base estimated at 333 million, including many in Asia who follow the sport via live television.